 But what is relevant to the badness of a given pain—its actual duration, or its subjective duration?
 For example, compare (1) and (2), where p is a pain and r is a rate:

-- Experiencing p for 5 minutes during which time subjectively passes at r.
+- Experiencing p for 5 minutes while time subjectively passes at r.

-- Experiencing p for 10 minutes during which time subjectively passes at 2r.
+- Experiencing p for 10 minutes while time subjectively passes at 2r.

 Is (1) less bad than (2), because the pain lasts for a shorter amount of time, or are they equally bad, because in both cases the pain seems to last for the same amount of time?